leehwasu96/Cheongju-University-Camera/README.md

   ```shell
   cd images
   ```
-  Download the practice images located in the images folder within the Practice source code folder from the GitHub repository to the 'images' folder.
+  Download the files 'image.jpg', 'road1.jpg', and 'road2.jpg' from the images folder within the Practice source code folder in the GitHub repository to the 'images' folder.
   <br><br>